CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Meraki logs added props to make network flow data compatibility with CIM data-model.
 * Enhancements:
   * Tenable/Qualys vulnerability proper coloring scheme for Device Inventory and Asset Intelligence dashboard.
-  * Tenable/Qualys – Active vulnerability count now excludes Information vulnerability.
+  * Tenable/Qualys - Active vulnerability count now excludes Information vulnerability.
   * Overview Dashboard:
-    * Hide unused products’ notable events.
+    * Hide unused products' notable events.
 For O365 currently not running services and Antivirus current status related notable events.
-  * Tenable Dashboard - added panel for “All Traffic on All Vulnerable Hosts”.
+  * Tenable Dashboard - added panel for "All Traffic on All Vulnerable Hosts".
   * Linux Sudo Access
     * Released Cyences Add-on version 1.0.2.
     * Fixed the issues with inappropriately generated alerts of Sudo access changed alert (Linux - Change in Sudo Access of Local Linux Account).
-  * AD – User Changed Alert
+  * AD - User Changed Alert
     * Added Message field in the alert result and dashboard panel to show what has changed.
   * Windows Dashboard - Windows Users and Privileges (EventCode=4672)
     * Added no. of logins by user along-side the user privileges.